D Line Extension: Route Selection: Alternative 2

 In eliminating the West Hollywood Connection Structure, Metro staff eliminated the future possibility of a West Hollywood line as a heavy-rail branch of the Wilshire Subway, as described in Alternatives 4 and 5.
 Staff cited the $135 million cost and lower-than-expected performance and cost-effectiveness.
-Staff left open the possibility of other future alternatives which would not require a connection structure, such as light rail, with a possible future extension south of Wilshire on San Vicente Boulevard, connecting to a future extension of the K Line currently being built that would run north of Exposition Boulevard.
+Staff left open the possibility of other future alternatives which would not require a connection structure, such as light rail, with a possible future extension south of Wilshire on San Vicente Boulevard, connecting to a future extension of the K Line that would run north of Exposition Boulevard.

 Due to protests from Beverly Hills residents and local officials, the Metro Board approved an amendment requesting a detailed study and comparison of the two Century City station options in the FEIR.
 Metro eventually chose the Century City station location of Constellation Boulevard and Avenue of the Stars intersection, displeasing Beverly Hills and its school district as the route traveled under Beverly Hills High School.
 They preferred the Santa Monica Boulevard and Avenue of the Stars intersection.
 Metro argued earthquake faults and abutting a golf course made the location undesirable and would be under-served.
 After legal battles and court hearings, Metro prevailed, proving the DEIR was correct.
 At the Metro Board meeting in late October 2010, the Metro Board certified the DEIR and accepted the staff recommendation as the Locally Preferred Alternative (LPA).
 A Metro presentation dated October 29, 2013, shows the approved route to the Westwood Veteran's Administration Medical Center and the Section 1 segment to La Cienega had commenced.
 This presentation also shows construction methods and timelines for all three sections.